A quick overview on flexa, a new solution in Leipzig fusing individual mobility with the public transportation system.

 Events and Conferences

-Many events and conferences provide manifold opportunities to network and exchange ideas.
+Many events and conferences in the region provide manifold opportunities to network and exchange ideas.
 More recently, innovations and startups have become an important part of most of them.
-Important events include (selection):
+Important regular events include (selection):

 Yearly lighthouse conference under the patronage of the German Ministry of Economic Affairs & Energy with more than 350 participants.
 Organized by IHK Leipzig and Interessengemeinschaft der Unternehmverbände Ostdeutschlands, it welcomes selected startups to pitch on the main stage or present at a small exhibition.

 A student-organized conference by HHL Leipzig Graduate School of Management for young energy professionals and students covering current topics in the energy sector including a case study competition and startup presentations.

 This events brings together managers of the health industry.
 Includes a startup pitch session to win the eHealth award and is organized by VFG.